Menu

 • Pupils have the opportunity and are encouraged to take part in a broad range of extra-curricular activities.

-• Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example, through E-safety lessons.
+• Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example, through online safety lessons.

-• Pupils know who to speak to if they are worried or concerned about themselves or others e.g. safeguarding officers, teachers, learning support staff, midday staff.
+• Pupils know who to speak to if they are worried or concerned about themselves or others e.g. teachers, learning support staff, midday staff and how to use 'bubble time'.

 • We celebrate major world religions throughout the year.

-• Our newly developed RE and PSHE curriculum provides children with a broad and balanced understanding of world religions and promotes respect for the beliefs of others.
+• Our RE and PSHE curriculum provides children with a broad and balanced understanding of world religions and promotes respect for the beliefs of others.

 • Our staff is representative of our school community.